Flux-limited solutions for quasi-convex Hamilton-Jacobi equations on networks: Introduction

-Nevertheless, we show in this paper that the doubling variable approach can still be used if a suitable \emph{vertex test function} $G$ at each vertex is introduced.
+\end{theo} As we previously mentioned it, we prove Theorem~\ref{th::2} by remarking that the doubling variable approach can still be used if a suitable \emph{vertex test function} $G$ at each vertex is introduced.
 Roughly speaking, such a test function will allow the edges of the network to exchange the necessary information.
 More precisely, the usual penalization term, $\frac{(x-y)^2}{\eps}$ with $\eps>0$, is replaced with $\eps G\left(\eps^{-1}x,\eps^{-1}y\right)$.
 For a general HJ equation

 the vertex test function has to (almost) satisfy, (at least close to the vertex $x=0$).
-This key inequality fills the lack of compatibility between Hamiltonians\footnote{Compatibility conditions are assumed in \cite{schieborn,acct} for instance.}.
+This key inequality compensates for the lack of compatibility between Hamiltonians\footnote{Compatibility conditions are assumed in \cite{schieborn,acct} for instance.}.
 The construction of a (vertex) test function satisfying such a condition allows us to circumvent the discontinuity of $H(x,p)$ at the junction point.

 As explained above, this method consists in combining the doubling variable technique with the construction of a vertex test function $G$.
 We took our inspiration for the construction of this function from papers like \cite{gnpt,akr} dealing with scalar conservation laws with discontinuous flux functions.
 In such papers, authors stick to the case $N=2$.